 Molecular Biology Abschluss: Master

 This Master’s degree program is offered by the Biozentrum of the University of Basel.
-It provides direct access to modern molecular biology research.
-The Biozentrum Basel conducts research and teaching at the international top level in a working atmosphere which equally promotes professional and personal development.
+It provides direct access to molecular biology research and teaching at the international top level in a working atmosphere which equally promotes professional and personal development.
 The core activity of the Master’s degree is a supervised practical research project of at least 12 months length.
-In parallel, the students attend lectures to strengthen their knowledge in their area of specialization.
-The possible areas of specialization are Biochemistry, Biophysics, Cell Biology, Computational Biology, Developmental Biology, Genetics, Immunology, Infection Biology, Microbiology, Neurobiology, Pharmacology and Structural Biology.
-The students reach their Master’s degree by demonstrating their capacity to conduct a scientific research project and by presenting the results of their work in both written and oral form.
+In parallel, the students attend lectures and seminars in their area of specialization.
+Possible areas of specialization are Biochemistry, Biophysics, Cell Biology, Computational Biology, Developmental Biology, Genetics, Immunology, Infection Biology, Microbiology, Neurobiology, Pharmacology and Structural Biology.
+The Master’s degree demonstrates the capacity to conduct a scientific research project and to present the results in written and oral form.